captionpoint/captionpoint-plays/!archives/PASSION.md

 ## GIORGIO:
-I received my orders from headquarters.
-I’ve been transferred to the Fourth Brigade.
+I received my orders from headquarters, and they're transferring me to the Fourth Brigade.

+---

 ## CLARA:
 When?